-The Pantry’s food sources are Share, Philadelphia Food Bank and private donations.
+The Pantry is part of CADCOM of Montgomery County and the Pantry’s food sources are Share, Philadelphia Food Bank, Trader Joe's, and two Giant markets.
+Funding is from CADCOM, Jewish Federation and private donations.
 Congregants and community members are welcome to join in this mitzvah with donations to the Mitzvah Food Pantry of either food or monetary donations.
 Kosher/ pareve items that are needed include: peanut butter, pasta sauce, tuna, canned fruit/vegetables.
 BSC Mitzvah Food Pantry has added Project Home in Philadelphia to its list of recipients of fresh produce from the Mitzvah Garden.
 Beginning in the summer of 2012, fresh produce is available to the residents of one of Project Home's residences.Volunteers are also needed to pack and sort food as well as to make deliveries.
 To get involved please contact the office: 215-887-1342.

 Congregant Ellyn Lehr, the Pantry's Manager, recently shared the following information with us:

-We serve 75 to 95 families each Wednesday.
+We serve 100 to 130 families each Wednesday.
 Each bag usually contains tuna, pasta and/or rice, tomato sauce, fruit, vegetables, soup, cereal, peanut butter, jelly and other things that vary each week depending on our supplies.
 Trader Joe's gives us lots of almost expired bread and assorted other foods close to expiration or in slightly scuffed containers.
 If we did not have the Pantry here a lot of their food would tragically go to waste.
-Charles goes to Trader Joe's each Wednesday morning to bring us these goodies.
-He is the heart and soul of the food pantry.
-We have 6 volunteers from the synagogue that work very hard to make sure our bags are ready when the clients arrive at 1:00.
+We have 10 volunteers from the synagogue that work very hard to make sure our bags are ready when the clients arrive at 1:00.
 It is a physically demanding job, packing the bags, and helping the more frail clients to their cars with their food.
 A lot of our clients have been coming for 3 years or more, and we get about 5 - 10 new families each month.